riccardocorna/riccardocorna.github.io/content/en/blog/20240131-the-lab-episodio-0-introduzione.md

 We will see together how to build this type of hybrid environment from the perspective of identity and security.

-We will see how to install a domain controller and some basic security elements on AD, we will see how to install and configure an Entra Connect, we will see how to configure Entra Kerberos.
+We will see how to install a domain controller and some basic security elements on AD, we will see how to install and configure an Entra Connect.

 We will secure identities and resources with MFA and Conditional Access.